C0rine/InitialsGAN/02-GAN-Convolutional/Report.md

 # GAN - convolutional
-This in an implementation of a convolutional GAN.
-I have used the code of Yun Chen as a reference (https://github.com/chenyuntc/pytorch-GAN).
+I have used the code of Yun Chen as a reference (https://github.com/chenyuntc/pytorch-GAN) to change the GAN01 into a convolutional one.
 The intials dataset was loaded into memory in 64x64 pixels.
 The output of this GAN is also 64x64.

 ## Results
 I initially started with a batch size of 128.
-I quickly noticed that the generator performed a whole lot better than the vanilla GAN.
+I quickly noticed that the generator performed a whole lot better than the vanilla GAN01.
 As can be seen in the GIF below however the generator does not seem to be fully able to distinguish between the seperate letters.
 I remains a general blob.
 It does however capture the two modes again (see underneath the GIF) and seems to have captured the elegance/look and feel of the initials.

 Batch size 128 (1 image per epoch):